teresa-wolfiivp/notes/README.md

 Second, planning ahead is crucial for success.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the task down into smaller, manageable steps, then allocate time and resources to each step.
 Having a clear plan will ensure you stay on track and avoid getting lost in the details.
  - 来自NLP

+# 2023-11-27
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Additionally, always keep learning and updating your skills.
+The technology industry is constantly evolving, so it' s essential to stay current with new developments and tools.
+Finally, don’t be afraid to ask for help when you need it.
+There is always someone willing to lend a hand, whether it be a coworker, friend, or online community.